chungimungi/Generation-of-Colors-using-BiLSTMs/README.md

 * Improve the accuracy of medical imaging.

-* Develop new ways to interact with computers and other devices.

 **Note: This model is still under developement and is not final.
 Still working on improving the acuracy and increasing my datasets size**